auraoupa/perf-pangeo-deployments/README.md

 At the [MEOM team](https://meom-group.github.io/) level of the [laboratory IGE](http://www.ige-grenoble.fr/), we have access to a virtual machine jupytr with a jupyterhub server that grants every user 2 cores and 2GB of memory for computation on data stored on the same server.
 The physical machine behind has 2 Inte(R)Xeon(R) CPUs with 16 cores.

+Exceptionnally, I was able to perform the test using 8.39GB.

 ***There is no possible variation of the key parameters on this deployment, so the result will only be useful to compare to other deployments.
 It takes 3h41 +/- 23mn to compute the temporal mean there, so more than twice slower than on a personnal computer.***

 ### GRICAD cluster DAHU (GRICAD)